modiimedia/InsuranceSmart/content/_index.md

 title: Home
 banner_heading: Insurance Solutions For Texas Residents Since 2005
-banner_text: "We are an Independent Insurance Agency specializing in helping seniors transitioning to Medicare. \n\nOur mission is to provide quality service and exceptional value in the insurance markets we serve.
-We help find the coverage you need, at a price you can afford. \n\nWe also provide secure financial products to help you grow and protect your nest egg with indexed returns and a no loss guarantee so you can retire in confidence!
-Let us know how we can serve you!"
+banner_text: "We are an Independent Insurance Agency specializing in helping seniors transitioning to Medicare. \n\n\nOur mission is to provide quality service and exceptional value in the insurance markets we serve.
+We help find the coverage you need, at a price you can afford. \n\n\nWe also provide secure financial products to help you grow and protect your nest egg with indexed returns and a no loss guarantee so you can retire in confidence! \n\nLet us know how we can serve you!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co